 Via Bernardino Campi, 1

-Second floor, no lift access
+Second floor, no access by lift

 For visits, information and bookings: